As the clocks change, we look at the effects daylight saving has on shift workers.

 This is the reality for thousands of shift workers.
 Many are left with feelings of chronic fatigue, due, simply, to the change in morning and evening light levels and a minor shift in sleeping patterns.

-Why is it so difficult to adjust to a time change?
+Why is it so difficult to adjust to Daylight Saving?

 Our circadian rhythms are heavily dependent on a regular sleep pattern.
 This is what regulates our alertness, immune response, activity levels and hormone secretion patterns, as well as a host of other functions.
 Where this schedule is disrupted, such as with a change in shift patterns, or an over exposure to artificial lighting, it can wreak some havoc on that system.